 In a world where people can do whatever they please, it would click that it would be a safer place to live.
-Although the world can be a safe place, there are moments where protection may be required.
-Pepper spray is one of the most straightforward and most affordable forms of self-defense for people to possess.
+Although the world can be a safe place, there are moments when protection may be required.
+Pepper spray is one of the most straightforward and affordable forms of self-defense for people to possess.
 But before anyone goes out there and purchases one for themselves, it's essential to understand the laws surrounding its possession in each state.

 Typically, it is legal to carry pepper spray in public.
 However, there are certain cases where pepper spray has to remain concealed or is prohibited in various buildings and establishments.
-One place that pepper spray is not allowed is commercial airlines.
+One place where pepper spray is not allowed is commercial airlines.
 It could pose a significant risk if it ends up accidentally getting sprayed.
 Carrying pepper spray on these airlines is a felony that can have a fine of up to $25,000.

 It is implied that only people who are 18 or older can purchase and carry pepper spray throughout the country.
 Also, there are specific regulations that prevent certain people from accessing this self-defense tool.
-There are two types of people who cannot have access to pepper spray for any reason: chilren and felons.
+There are two types of people who cannot have access to pepper spray for any reason: children and felons.
 Children should not possess pepper spray under any circumstances.
 They could spray it recklessly and possibly end up hurting others and themselves if they're not careful.
 Felons also shouldn't possess or use any pepper spray.
 It is considered a weapon, and depending on their past charges, it can determine the types of consequences that come with carrying pepper spray.

 Pepper spray is legal in all 50 states, but some states have conditions and restrictions in place.
 Below are the pepper spray laws for each state.
 Each is warranted to be true according to the best available information; however, those looking to purchase or carry pepper spray should always verify local, state, and federal laws.

 |Alaska||Legal||Cannot be sold to minors. | To carry on school property, the user must have permission and be at least 21 years old.|